 Have you ever added sugar to a glass of iced tea, stirred vigorously to dissolve it, only to find a puddle of semi-dissolved granules at the bottom of the glass?
-The same goes for making lemonade and a variety of other cold beverages and cocktails, but there is a simple solution…
+The same goes for making lemonade and a variety of other cold beverages and cocktails.

-…and it’s called simple for a reason!
+And it’s called simple for a reason!
 Simple syrup is nothing more than equal parts of two basic ingredients – sugar and water.
 It’s super easy to make and has the potential to elevate drinks and desserts in a way that plain old sugar can’t.

-Additionally, simple syrup works well in dressings and vinaigrettes that require a bit of sweetener and are ideal when you want some sweetness with a neutral flavor… i.e., you’re not seeking out the more robust flavor of a liquid sweetener like honey or maple syrup and you don’t have agave syrup on hand.
+Additionally, simple syrup works well in dressings and vinaigrettes that require a bit of sweetener and are ideal when you want some sweetness with a neutral flavor.
+I.e., you’re not seeking out the more robust flavor of a liquid sweetener like honey or maple syrup and you don’t have agave syrup on hand.